Antennas, Antenna Cables, Wireless Products: Technical Articles

 • Electrical "signal noise" interferes with the operation of antennas and antenna cables.

-• Cables carrying high-frequency charge naturally pose the risk of EMI transfer - both from shedding and accepting interference.
+• Cables carrying high-frequency charge naturally pose the risk of EMI transfer - both from radiating and receiving EMI (electromagnetic interference).

-While insulation protects antenna cables from physical damage due to the forces of impact or compression, shielding deflects the environmental challenges of EMI (electromagnetic interference).
+While insulation protects antenna cables from physical damage due to the forces of impact or compression, shielding deflects the environmental challenges of EMI.

-High levels of EMI radiation should be expected where appliances with heavy charge transference are present, like transformers (for example).
+High levels of EMI radiation should be expected where appliances with high current electrical equipment are present, like transformers (for example).

 How Shielding Works